berthelemy/flisspowercounselling/_pages/02-about.md

 As mentioned earlier, I have knowledge of the corporate world and the stresses and strains which can arise, perhaps from a mismatch between personal and corporate values.

-I am also interested in LGBTQ+ issues, and issues around identity.